‘DWTS’ Stars Val Chmerkovskiy & Jenna Johnson Engaged — See The Moment He Proposed

 OMG!
 ‘Dancing with the Star’s pros Val Chmerkovskiy and Jenna Johnson JUST got engaged!
 See the magic moment right here!

 Congrats are in order!
 Dancing with the Stars veterans Val Chmerkovskiy, 32, and Jenna Johnson, 24, just announced to the world that they are getting married!
-The joyous news arrived via Instagram from both celebs’ accounts showcasing the hunky dancer getting down on one knee in front of Jenna!
+The joyous news arrived via Instagram pics from both celebs’ accounts showcasing the hunky dancer getting down on one knee in front of Jenna!
 He sported a grey jacket and black slacks while she chose sexy silver dress for the surprising moment.
 He popped the question during their trip to Venice, Italy and judging by her shocked expression we think it was worth it!
 So romantic!

 “I knew the moment I met you, you were the man of my dreams and I wanted to be with you forever,” she captioned the pic.
 “Babychka [my love] thank you for making my fairytale come true today!
 Cannot believe I get to call you my FIANCÉ!!!!”
 Aww!
 As for Val, he offered his own incredibly sweet caption on the photos, writing, “I can’t wait to make you my wife.”
 These 2 are too cute!
 See more photos of the pair right here!